4amstars/4amstars/README.md

  Zig is okay as long as it is a single file app that Ai can audit.
-Zig dev is light years behind rust tho - and the 4 person zig dev team may enjoy the bloated paychecks from your "nonprofit"- but that is not how to grow and dev a lang.
+Zig dev is light years behind rust tho - and the 4 person zig dev team may enjoy the bloated paychecks from the zig "nonprofit"- but that is not how to grow and dev a lang.
 Literally, almost every nonprofit is a laughable scam.
 Nevertheless, one can compile a single page of zig code to a very powerful app.
 So i f-w zig maybe about 5 percent of my time, just for fun.

 # Code Of Misconduct